takenet/blip-chat-android/README.md

 *Required if on integrated auth type.

-To define what user authetication type use the AuthType enum on authType property of BlipOptions.
+To define the user authetication type, use the AuthType enum on authType property of BlipOptions.
 Possible values for authType are: `AuthType.GUEST` (Not integrated) and `AuthType.DEV` (Integrated).

-Note: Guest type will be used as default If you do not define 'authType'.
+Note: `AuthType.GUEST` will be used if 'authType' is not defined.

 #Account